 Here Marshall talks about dealing with the death of his best friend, stacking creative ammo and putting his daughter first.
-Spend five minutes with Marshall Mathers and I defy you not to come out fighting – “I feel like anybody can do anything they set their mind to.
+Spend five minutes with Marshall Mathers, and I defy you not to come out fighting – “I feel like anybody can do anything they set their mind to.
 It depends how bad you want it.”

 A 10-minute talk-cum-guitar lesson from Chic disco legend and the creative brain behind an enormous catalogue of hit records.
 Talking in soft tones that belie his electrifying presence, he tells us trade secrets about his signature guitar style and how to write songs.

-Watch the video, you’ll see straightaway what he means.
+Watch the video; you’ll see straight away what he means.

 Brilliant tips piece from the celebrated British writer and director who gave us Notting Hill, Four Weddings and a Funeral and About Time.
-Richard talks a little about his work, and a lot about how to get out of blocked up moments i.e. how to unstick when you’re stuck.
+Richard talks a little about his work and a lot about how to get out of blocked up moments, i.e. how to unstick when you’re stuck.
 You couldn’t buy such treasured tutelage.

 A one-hour talk from screenwriting guru and author of the seminal text on storytelling for the movies.
 The focus is good old-fashioned form and technique - McKee often comes across as bullish and dismissive of others work - but only when that work relies exclusively on special effects, with scant regard for a story.
 You will become a better storyteller for watching this video, whether you’re a filmmaker or not.

-Burnt-out city boy turned independent filmmaker delivering a killer TED talk on how you don’t need really money to make a film.
-You just have to work out how to get stuff for free, and do it yourself, even the stunts.
+Burnt-out city boy turned independent filmmaker delivering a killer TED talk on how you don’t need money to make a film.
+You have to work out how to get stuff for free, and do it yourself, even the stunts.

 Steven Spielberg offers an uplifting 12-minute commencement address about his first cinema experiences, and changing his major at university to accommodate him being “one more victim of this tremendous drug called cinema”.
-In his words, “Your meaning and purpose in life only whispers to you, it rarely shouts”.
+In his words, “Your meaning and purpose in life only whisper to you, it rarely shouts”.